clonefish logo

 }

-db If you use dynamic fields or the database validation, you may pass a mysql link identifier or have to pass a reference to an AdoDB or PearDB object here:
+If you use dynamic fields or the database validation, here you'll need to pass a connection resource or a database connection reference:

 • if you use the 'mysql' database wrapper (which uses the built-in mysql functions like mysql_query() ), you are not required to use this parameter.
 If the link identifier is not specified (or is null), the last link opened by mysql_connect() is assumed.